robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 affect multilayer network dynamics and how we build and interpret them.
-Here, we discuss the role of scale in the context of multilayer networks and provide a case study of caribou (*Rangifer tarandus*) to illustrate the role of temporal, spatial, and social scale **\[JWT: I made this follow the order Alec has below, but should the order maybe be spatial, temproal, social, since spatial is the most novel?
-Maybe that’s not a good flow of the story though?\]** on multilayer processes.
+Here, we discuss the role of scale in the context of multilayer networks and provide a case study of caribou (*Rangifer tarandus*) to illustrate the role of social,spatial, and temporal scale on multilayer processes.
 We also present perspectives on future development and application of scale in multilayer networks with respect to habitat selection and space use, individual fitness and phenotypes, and movement ecology and collective movement.Effective integration of social and spatial processes, including biologically meaningful scales, within the context of animal social networks is an emerging area of research; our contribution uniquely incorporates perspectives on how the social environment and spatial processes are linked across scales in a multilayer framework.
 Based on social network and behavioural ecology theory as well as our case study, we demonstrate potential for interconnectedness among individual animals, their social environment, and the landscapes they occupy.

 ## Introduction